salimandre/face-recognition-in-one-minute/README.md

 ## Installation

-Don't clone repo since there are lot of imgs...
-Just download **5 required files** from the following list + 1 data set of images with faces:
+NB: repo contains lot of imgs... **5 required files** are in the following list + 1 data set of images with faces:

 **Download**: